harshnisar/ml-india/_posts/2016-11-08-ml-india-bangalore-chapter-sixth-meetup.md

 Click [here](https://www.slideshare.net/secret/5LfNTZLD48y1ou){:target="_blank"} to download the slide deck from the talk.

 The response and feedback from the participants were very encouraging!
-The participants were very active and had a lot of questions which made the event very interactive.
-We’ll keep up with having such engaging meetups on ML, and having researchers and practitioners involved in ML to discuss their work and insights.
-Looking forward to future meetups.
-Spread the word to your friends from Bangalore to enroll for the meetups.
+The discussion was very vibrant and the participants had a lot of questions.
 We’ll keep up with having such engaging meetups on ML, and having researchers and practitioners involved in ML to discuss their work and insights.
 Looking forward to future meetups.
 Spread the word to your friends from Bangalore to enroll for the meetups.

 Click [here](http://www.meetup.com/Machine-Learning-India-Bangalore/){:target="_blank"} to join the group.